Divyansh8791/PyAssist-A-Python-programming-assistant-Chatbot-/README.md

 💻 Streamlit Frontend: Provides a simple and interactive UI for users.

 ⚡ Efficient Backend: Processes user queries and retrieves relevant answers effectively.

+## Project Structure

+📂 backend/: Contains the backend logic for query processing and retrieval.

+💻 frontend/: Includes the Streamlit app code for the user interface.

+📊 data/: Stores the dataset used by the chatbot.

+📄 requirements.txt: Lists all necessary Python dependencies.